 “Then we agree?
 My cooperation for Veska’s and the patient’s lives?”
 Treta gave a small smile and took her hand in his.
 His grip was firm but gentle, and his soft fur gave warmth to the blue skin of her slender fingers.
 But he did not shake it, nor did he let her go.
 Instead he pulled Kala toward him and, walking back to the table, picked something up.
 He turned her hand over and placed it inside, cupping his paw under hers as she looked at what he gave her.
 It was her security chip, blinking silently as it rested perfectly against her palm.

 “I accept your agreement.”
 His voice purred from behind her, “But you must make it official.
 The Federation ships are almost here.
 They’ve come for the one who wears the chip, to save the life that calls to them.
 We must eliminate their need for such noble pursuits.
 Destroy the chip, Kala.
 Crush it and make them believe that they have lost you to me."

 Kala shook her head, “I can’t.
 I do that and it’s like losing Veska anyway!
 They’ll tell her I’m dead and…”

 “And my men will still be there to tell her otherwise.
 They will watch over her until you can tell her yourself.”

 “Why… why can’t you do it?”

 “Only you can do it, my dear.
 You must be the one to free yourself from that life, so that you may start this one unburdened.”
 Kala felt him take her other hand as something heavy and sharp was placed in it.
-It was the bowie knife, the same that had carved the chip from her body.
+It was the dueling knife, the same that had carved the chip from her body.

 Treta heard his informant’s voice in his ear.
 "Two minutes Captain!
 It’s now or never!"